brianhouse/sound_art/exercises/soundmaps.md

 # Soundmaps

-For this (short) project, you will visually represent your sonic environment.
+For this exercise, you will visually represent your sonic environment.

 You may choose any stationary location or walkable area: a room indoors, a spot in the forest, a path through campus, the grocery store, etc (but no virtual or online spaces).

 Spend at least a half-hour in your site listening.
 Then, make a 2D map, score, diagram, or impression of its sounds.
 Pay attention to their sources, qualities, and effects.

 Make a high quality scan, photograph, or export of your result.
-Turn it in via Moodle and be prepared to be share it over Zoom.
+Turn it in via Moodle and be prepared to talk about it in class.

 ## References